tsilva/curriculum-vitae/README.md

 - **Platform**: iPhone (iOS)
 - **Technologies:** iOS, Objective-C

-Clockadoodle is an iOS Alarm Clock with a lot of advanced features, such as Youtube Video Alarms.
+Clockadoodle was an iOS Alarm Clock with a lot of advanced features, such as Youtube Video Alarms.

 I developed most of the application, however I didn't end up completing it, as I was moved to a more important project.